grpc/grpc.io/content/en/docs/languages/csharp/api.md

 ---
-title: API reference
+title: API (for legacy Grpc.Core implementation only)
-linkTitle: API
+linkTitle: API (Grpc.Core only)
 weight: 90
 # Note: this is a placeholder page.
 The URL to this page redirects elsewhere.
 manualLinkTarget: _blank